 “Drill baby, drill” is part of the second coming of fascism.
 Denialism is shot through with several contradictions: the realities of climate shocks.
 Denialism is distracting us from confronting the system.
 We have to put our communities on a climate emergency right now.
 These are registering in various places including in the US and Europe.
 Has the ECA done research on this?
 The cost of climate shocks has been over $200 billion and the risk of state insolvency looms large.
 Displacements and migrations: about 200 million Africans will be displaced by climate change in the coming years.
 Decarbonisation as a source of accumulation distracts us from the climate emergency.
 We need to be on an emergency footing now.
 The idea of linear change, like by 2050, net zero… it is rubbish.
 The 6th cycle of IPCC reporting shows us the pace of change.
-There’s a debate that we might have lost the 1.5° celsius target already; we are heating at twice the global average in Southern Africa. let’s keep the tensions around climate science in perspective.
+There’s a debate that we might have lost the 1.5° celsius target already; we are heating at twice the global average in Southern Africa.
+So, let’s keep the tensions around climate science in perspective.
 This generic “Anthropos” that all humans are responsible for the climate problem; it is pervasive, but problematic.
 First, it occludes 500 years of the binary of nature and society (ie. capitalism).
 Second, the Anthropocene takes us away from justice.
 It creates problems for agency; it occludes the fact that there are forces that want a deep just transition.
 But if you frame the planetary crisis as “us”, it paralyses people.

 Discussion